 - Addict admits to their illness

 - Addict seeks help from a rehab facility

 - Patient learns about their addiction and taking responsibility

 - Patient takes steps to fix issues and stay clean

 - Recovering patient continues using the first four steps as needed

 It follows the same format as the 12 steps of recovery.
 That’s why it works.
 People have been testing it for more than 80 years.

 12 Step Recovery at Kemah Palms Recovery

 Kemah Palms Recovery is a strong advocate for 12 step programs.
 We use many of the same concepts in our day-to-day work.
 As a full-service rehab facility, we offer everything from drug detox, through counseling to aftercare programs.
-A partial list of our primary treatment modalities include:
+A partial list of our primary addiction therapy services include:

 - Cognitive behavioral therapy (CBT)